canonical/ubuntu-mir/README.md

 RULE:       it before the case can be processed further.
 RULE:       If unsure which teams to consider have a look at the current mapping
 RULE:       http://reqorts.qa.ubuntu.com/reports/m-r-package-team-mapping.html
+RULE:       In that case (you are not a representative of the team who will
+RULE:       gain the long term committment to this) please ask a representative
+RULE:       of that team to comment on the bug confirming that they are ok to
+RULE:       own it.
 RULE:   - The package needs a bug subscriber before it can be promoted to main.
 RULE:     Strictly speaking that subscription can therefore wait until the
 RULE:     moment of the actual promotion by an archive admin.
 But it is